jae-hun-kim/portfolio/index.md

 The main components of the research include:

-- Enumerating admissible mechanism topologies that satisfy the required three degrees of freedom and structural constraints.
+- Enumerating admissible mechanism topologies that satisfy the required three degrees of freedom and structural constraints
-- Identifying a structurally minimal mechanism topology composed of the minimum number of links and joints.
+- Identifying a structurally minimal mechanism topology composed of the minimum number of links and joints
-- Performing multi-objective dimensional optimization using NSGA-II to maximize both the three-dimensional fingertip workspace and the workspace on the finger's desired symmetry plane.
+- Performing multi-objective dimensional optimization using NSGA-II to maximize both the three-dimensional fingertip workspace and the workspace on the finger's desired symmetry plane
-- Converting the optimized linkage topology into a manufacturable robotic finger through the integrated design of actuators, joint structures, links, and mechanical interfaces.
+- Converting the optimized linkage topology into a manufacturable robotic finger through the integrated design of actuators, joint structures, links, and mechanical interfaces
-- Implementing the control and electronic systems using ROS 2 and Dynamixel actuators.
+- Implementing the control and electronic systems using ROS 2 and Dynamixel actuators
-- Experimentally evaluating the fabricated finger's motion repeatability and force capacity.
+- Experimentally evaluating the fabricated finger's motion repeatability and force capacity
-- Integrating four fingers into a complete robotic hand and demonstrating glove-based teleoperation.
+- Integrating four fingers into a complete robotic hand and demonstrating glove-based teleoperation

 <video autoplay muted loop playsinline preload="auto" controls>
   <source src="/portfolio/images/MinimalFinger.mp4" type="video/mp4">